 Reasons to List Business Hours as 24/7

-Here is why law firms are choosing to set the hours as 24 hours.
+Here is why law firms are choosing to list businesses of Google with hours set to 24 hours.
 When 5 pm rolls around it makes a huge difference in how you display in the local pack.

 Also, potential customers can filter the search results by businesses that are “open now” or “open 24 hours”, which automatically removes you from the search results if you are currently closed.

-As tempting as it may be to take advantage of the extra visibility, it’s important to consider the pros and cons of listing your business as open 24 hours when you aren’t physically open 24 hours.
+As tempting as it may be to take advantage of the extra visibility, it’s important to consider the pros and cons to list businesses on Google as open 24 hours when you aren’t physically open 24 hours.
 Will doing so in and of itself lead to a suspension?
 Maybe.
 But unlikely.
 However, here are the pros and cons you need to consider.